 Naturally, customers can be very wary as a result, with survey statistics showing that 81% of online shoppers felt concerned when shopping on an unfamiliar website.
 The thing is, when you’re starting an e-commerce store, you’re going to find yourself being viewed as one of these unfamiliar sites to your first customers.

 So what can you do to alleviate their concern and prove to your customers that you are trustworthy?
 That’s the $64 million question, but it’s one we can help you answer.
-Read on for 4 effective ways you can engender trust in your retail store visitors.
+We have compiled 4 effective ways you can engender trust in your retail store visitors.

 1. Show Social Proof